luminovang/documentation/cronjob/schedule.md

     ->description('This is my daily command description');
 ```

-> *Note:*
->
-> This is an example of all methods configuration, you cannot use it with all the time method together in one `sechedul`.
+> **Note:** This is an example of all configuration methods, you cannot use all the execution time methods together in one `service` scheduling.